judka-uriel/uriel-book/uriel_en.md

 [spontaneously](https://en.wikipedia.org/wiki/Spontaneous_generation)
 arise from mud.
-Jewish sages also believed in the possibility of animals originating through non-sexual means in mold and even designated separate commandments concerning insects born from mud (*Sefer ha‑Mitzvot* [177-179](https://www.sefaria.org/Sefer_HaMitzvot,_Negative_Commandments.177-179)).
+Jewish sages also believed in the possibility of animals originating through non-sexual means in mold and even designated separate commandments concerning insects born from mud (*Sefer HaMitzvot* [177-179](https://www.sefaria.org/Sefer_HaMitzvot,_Negative_Commandments.177-179)).

 And only toward the end of the twentieth century, with the emergence of new